-I. Values Precede Actions: The Ethical Dilemma of "Doing the Right Thing" and Its Transcendence
+I. Values Precede Actions: The Ethical Dilemma and Transcendence of “Doing the Right Thing”

 (1) The Standard of “Right”: The Transformation from Absolutism to Contextualism

-The core of "doing the right thing" is the establishment of value anchor points, but the standard of "right" is always in the flow of history and culture.
+The core of “doing the right thing” is the establishment of value anchors, but the standard of “right” is always in a state of historical and cultural flux.

 - The Dilemma of Absolutism: Kant's “Categorical Imperative” asserts that moral laws have universality (e.g., “do not lie”), but in reality, it often faces paradoxes—when Nazis interrogate about the whereabouts of Jews, lying becomes a higher moral choice.
 This reveals the limitations of absolute moral laws in specific contexts.

-- Awakening of Contextualism: The Confucian "Way of the Classics and Authority" proposes a dialectic of "constant way" and "adaptation," such as Mencius's "sister-in-law saves her drowning brother" breaking the norm of "no physical contact between men and women," emphasizing that moral judgment must be combined with specific contexts.
-Modern utilitarianism uses "the greatest happiness for the greatest number" as a measure, but calculating "total happiness" can easily fall into the tyranny of quantification (e.g., sacrificing minorities for the benefit of the majority).
+- The Awakening of Contextualism: The Confucian “Way of Principles and Adaptation” proposes a dialectic of “constant principles” and “adaptability,” such as Mencius’s “rescuing a drowning sister with a hand” breaking the norm of “no physical contact between men and women,” emphasizing that moral judgment must consider specific contexts.
+Modern utilitarianism uses “the greatest happiness for the greatest number” as a measure, but calculating “total happiness” can easily fall into the tyranny of quantification (e.g., sacrificing a minority for the benefit of the majority).

 (2) The Ontological Significance of Value Ranking